ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 ```yaml
 postscript: -v PAYU_CURRENT_OUTPUT_DIR,PROJECT -lstorage=${PBS_NCI_STORAGE} ./scripts/NetCDF-conversion/UM_conversion_job.sh
 ```
-All {{ model }} configurations include an automatic NetCDF conversion postscript, which converts the atmosphere model's fields file format output to NetCDF in order to aid analysis and reduce storage requirements.
-By default, the conversion script will delete the fields files upon successful conversion, leaving only the NetCDF output.
-The automatic deletion can be disabled by commenting out the `--delete-ff` command line flag from  the conversion job submission script `./scripts/NetCDF-conversion/UM_conversion_job.sh`.
+All {{ model }} configurations include the above NetCDF conversion postscript, which converts the atmosphere model's fields file format output to NetCDF in order to aid analysis and reduce storage requirements.
+By default, the conversion script will delete the fields files upon successful completion, leaving only the NetCDF output.
+This automatic deletion can be disabled by commenting out the `--delete-ff` command line flag from  the conversion job submission script `./scripts/NetCDF-conversion/UM_conversion_job.sh`.
 That is, changing

 ```bash
 esm1p5_convert_nc $PAYU_CURRENT_OUTPUT_DIR --delete-ff